nurayuasyifa/Ecommerce-Customer-Churn-Analysis-and-Prediction/README.md

 **Observation & Insight :**
 Customers who order the phone category tend to churn compared to customers who order categories of goods other.

+## Data Cleaning and Preprocessing
+- Resolve null values by inputting the `median()` value of a feature that has a null value
+- Overcome outliers by using the IQR method because most of the data is skewed
+- Divide the two datasets into training data and testing data with a ratio of 70:30.
+Training data is used to train machine learning models in order to recognize data patterns. while data testing is used for model evaluation.
+- Encoding on categorical features.
+Encoding aims to convert categorical features to numeric because some machine learning models can only process numeric data types.
+- Perform transformation using logarithmic functions and scaling using standardization
+- Perform data balancing using SMOTE oversampling with a ratio of 0.33

-## Machine Learning Modellling
+## Machine Learning Modelling
-Before the model is trained, the dataset needs to be divided into two datasets, namely training data and testing data.
-In this case, the percentage for training data is 70% and testing data is 30%.
-Then, the data is trained into several machine learning algorithms and evaluated using two metrics, namely Recall score as primary metrics and Precision as secondary metrics.
+The data is trained into several machine learning algorithms and evaluated using two metrics, namely Recall score as primary metrics and Precision as secondary metrics.
 The use of recall metrics aims to minimize false negative values where customers who actually churn are considered not to churn.
 The use of precision scores as secondary metrics aims to reduce the false positive value (customers who don't actually churn are considered churn) are not too large.
 The training data is trained into the following machine learning models
 - Logistic Regression
 - Decision Tree
 - KNN
 - Random Forest
 - XGBoost

 ## Model Evaluation
 ![table comparison](https://user-images.githubusercontent.com/99067852/162470906-8dd1ff34-e764-401b-b8ca-ab8aff5ffa91.jpg)

 The table above shows the performance of each model after hyperparameter tuning and the best model is obtained, namely XGboost with a recall test value of 0.86 and a precision test of 0.58.
 So XGBoost was chosen as the model that will be used to predict the new data.

-**Feature Importance**
 ![Feature Importance Score](https://user-images.githubusercontent.com/99067852/162472132-47f617c9-bfef-4885-a95b-822c7bda72b7.png)

+## Summary
+- XGboost model that will be used to predict customer churn from new data
+- Based on the existing top five feature importance, the factors that influence a customer to churn are Tenure, Order category laptop and accecories, Order category phone, Complain, and DaySinceLastOrder

+## Business Insight and Recommendation
+- Improve order category phone because many complain and then churn
+- For the first two months, where the condition of customers with low tenure tends to churn, special treatment needs to be given such as providing promos in the form of free delivery and cashback which is quite high.
+- The biggest contributor to churn is from the product phone category (60%), it is necessary to have cross selling for phone product buyers in order to attract more churn customers

+**This project made by :**
+1. Andre Yudha Priyadi
+2. Dwi Susanto
+3. Mhd Fahmi Aziz
+4. Nur Ayu Asyifa
+5. R.R Intan Dwi Nuraini